Haschmi/2016-02-17-queens-git-novice/j09-rebasing.md

                  added jupiter (us)
 ```

+> ## Collaborating on a forked repository {.challenge}
+>
+> During this lesson, we put ourselves in a position to contribute to your partner's repository via pull request.
+Submit a pull request with our rebased changes now so they have both `saturn.txt` and `jupiter.txt`.

 > ## Updating your copy of an upstream repository {.challenge}
 >
-> What do you think is the appropriate command to update our copy of our partner's repository?
+> Pretend that your partner updated their repository with some new changes.
+What do you think is the appropriate command to update our copy of our partner's repository?